O-white1/AP-Computer-Science-Principles/cNotes.md

 # 10. Advanced Decision Structures
 Ternary operators can be used in C for logic.
 While it may be difficult to read at first, it's just a simpler, while admittedly less verbose, way to write conditional logic.
+Note that ternary operations can be used in virtually any programming language.

 z = (a > b) ? a : b;
 is the same as